aws-solutions-library-samples/guidance-for-similarity-search-based-retrieval-augmented-generation-on-aws/README.md

 1. Open CloudFormation console and verify the status of the template with your stack name provided earlier.
 The stack creation status should be **CREATE_COMPLETE**
 2. You will also find another linked stack that gets created for AWS Cloud9 starting with the stack name prefixed with ```aws-cloud9-ChangeStreamsCloud9-```
-3. If your deployment is sucessful, you should see an active Amazon DocumentDB cluster with the cluster name provided in the previous steps
+3. If your deployment is sucessful, you should see an active Amazon DocumentDB cluster running in your account.

 ## Running the Guidance (required)
-1. Open the sagemaker
+1. Open the Amazon Sagemaker
-2. Add the pythone notebook docdb-rag-llamaindex.ipynb(source/docdb-rag-llamaindex.ipynb)
+2. Add the pythone notebook docdb-rag-llamaindex.ipynb (source/docdb-rag-llamaindex.ipynb)

 Next Steps